Houston Psychiatrist

 • Ginger: Ginger tea or supplements may reduce nausea and support digestion.

 • Chamomile: Chamomile tea is calming and may reduce stomach discomfort.
+It can also make an impact on insomnia, so evening use is preferred.

 • Essential oils: Scents like lavender can be relaxing when used in a diffuser or bath.